Expertise

 Do not let ice/frost buildup occur in the freezer

 Ice/frost lining of the seal gasket on the door happens over time.
-This allows cold air to seep out and warm air to seep in.
-Thus, it is important to regularly check for frost and ice buildup, once a month at a minimum.
+This allows cold air to seep out and warm air to seep in, which can compromise clinical trial sample management.
+Thus, it is important to check for frost and ice buildup regularly, at least once a month.
+Otherwise, it can make biological sample management very difficult.

 Regularly clean air filters and motor coils

 Dust and grime accumulate over the air filter and motor coils over time, making the freezer motor work harder than needed.
-Regular cleaning of these components can reduce freezer energy consumption up to 25%.
-While it’s important to check this every few months, the cleaning generally is only required once per year.
+This can impact clinical sample storage efficiency and the overall sample clinical trial protocol and protocol samples for clinical research.
+Regular cleaning of these components can reduce freezer energy consumption by up to 25%.
+While it’s important to check this every few months, cleaning is generally only required once per year.

 Replace Old ULT Freezers